 - There are compelling reasons to exercise the reconsideration power with restraint.
 One is to preserve the integrity of the process at first instance.
 Another is to ensure that, in an adjudicative process subject to a strong privative clause and a presumption of regularity, the "winner" is not deprived of the benefit of an adjudicator's decision without good reason.
-A third is to avoid the spectre of a tribunal process skewed in favour of persons with greater resources, who are best able to fund litigation, and whose applications will necessarily create further delay in the final resolution of a dispute. - One of the issues to be considered in a reconsideration application is the timeliness of the application.
+A third is to avoid the spectre of a tribunal process skewed in favor of persons with greater resources, who are best able to fund litigation, and whose applications will necessarily create further delay in the final resolution of a dispute. - One of the issues to be considered in a reconsideration application is the timeliness of the application.
 The Tribunal will consider delay in deciding whether to exercise the reconsideration discretion and where delay is significant, an applicant should offer an explanation for the delay.
 A delay which is not explained will militate against reconsideration.
-(The Director of Employment Standards (Re Primadonna Ristorante Italiano), BC EST # RD046/01) - I find that Mr. Toor has not met the threshold test.
+(The Director of Employment Standards (Re Primadonna Ristorante Italiano), BCEST # RD046/01) - ^{20.} I find that Mr. Toor has not met the threshold test. - The record discloses that Mr. Toor failed to comply with the delegate's investigation of Ms. Jaswal's complaint.
+After the Determination was issued, Mr. Toor waited ten months to file his appeal of that Determination.
+The record suggests that the appeal was only filed after the Director commenced collection proceedings against Mr. Toor.
+The Member found no basis to grant Mr. Toor's application to extend the time in which to file his appeal. - Mr. Toor's application for reconsideration consists, very simply, of nothing more than arguments that have already been raised, or ought to have been raised in his appeal submissions.

-- The record discloses that Mr. Toor provided no evidence on appeal to persuade the member that the Director/Officer Determination was in error which resulted in the Member dismissing the appeal. - Mr. Toor's submissions in his application for reconsideration have no relevance to the issue before the Member, which was whether or not he was a director/officer at the time Ms. Jaswal's wages were earned. - In my view, Mr. Toor's reconsideration request has not raised questions of law, fact, principle or procedure that are so significant that they ought to be reviewed.
+In my view, Mr. Toor's reconsideration request has not raised questions of law, fact, principle or procedure that are so significant that they ought to be reviewed.
 I am not persuaded that Mr. Toor has made out an arguable case of sufficient merit to warrant the exercise of the reconsideration power.